rollin340/ldap_nifi_airflow/README.md

 Do change the above accordingly.

 #### New keystore/truststore
-You may refer to [the official documentation](https://nifi.apache.org/docs/nifi-docs/html/toolkit-guide.html), or you may also use [this link](https://pierrevillard.com/2016/11/29/apache-nifi-1-1-0-secured-cluster-setup/) for steps on how to use Nifi-Toolkit to produce them.
+You may refer to [the official documentation](https://nifi.apache.org/docs/nifi-docs/html/toolkit-guide.html#standalone), or you may also use [this link](https://pierrevillard.com/2016/11/29/apache-nifi-1-1-0-secured-cluster-setup/) for steps on how to use Nifi-Toolkit to produce them.

+The following code was used for this project when NiFi is running a single instance:

+    /opt/nifi/nifi-toolkit-current/bin/tls-toolkit.sh standalone --hostnames 'localhost' --clientCertDn 'CN=admin,OU=NiFi' --subjectAlternativeNames 'localhost,0.0.0.0,nifiserver1,nifiserver2,nifiserver3,nifiserver4,nifiserver5' --keyStorePassword ZZgvZrUBcGn3KE8C3Ny9xSRp3gSZM3hatYhCS83rFPk96Xcv2L --trustStorePassword wYpyy37LEbkxTeuhQ2WrvyWZAVpS2jwhj2EUCuAr24qr6DasR3 --outputDirectory /tmp/nifi_certs

+The following code was used for this project when NiFi is running as a cluster of 5 nodes:

+<pre><code>
+/opt/nifi/nifi-toolkit-current/bin/tls-toolkit.sh standalone --hostnames 'nifi_<mark>[1-5]</mark>' --clientCertDn 'CN=admin,OU=NiFi' --subjectAlternativeNames 'localhost,0.0.0.0,nifiserver1,nifiserver2,nifiserver3,nifiserver4,nifiserver5' --keyStorePassword ZZgvZrUBcGn3KE8C3Ny9xSRp3gSZM3hatYhCS83rFPk96Xcv2L --trustStorePassword wYpyy37LEbkxTeuhQ2WrvyWZAVpS2jwhj2EUCuAr24qr6DasR3 --outputDirectory /tmp/nifi_certs
+</code></pre>

+Note that the `hostname` uses a pattern to automatically create the required files for 5 instances.
+Do change this part as desired.

 ### How to configure local LDAP to enable the 'memberOf' module
 Firstly, run <code>ldapsearch -H ldapi:/// -Y EXTERNAL -b "cn=config" -LLL -Q "olcDatabase=*"</code> to find out the details of your HDB backend.
 Note that newer versions of OpenLDAP has moved to using MDB instead.